bd-j/forcepho/tests/verification/README.md

 python make_reference.py --sersic 2.2 --rhalf 0.1 --nx 63 --ny 32 --band F200W
 ```

-Note that making a reference image requires a FITS file with the Gaussian
+Note that making a reference image requires an HDF5 file with PSF gaussian
-mixture parameters as the last extension.
+mixture approximations.

 ## Generate new image and compare to the reference image